Living Neural Network Dynamics

 Gu S, Bull A, Perry J, et al., Environmental Research 2023

 (Left) Brightfield image with macrophages and asbestiform (Tremolite).
 (Right) Fluorescence image of polymerized actin.
-(From pub)

 • Analysis of Actin Waves using Computer Vision Algorithms

-Matthew J. Hourwitz, PhD Student, Chemistry
+Dr. Leonard Campanello, Physics.
+Dr. Matthew J. Hourwitz, Chemistry

-with Prof. John Fourkas (University of Maryland)
+with Prof. John Fourkas (University of Maryland), and Dr. Rachel Lee, Research Scientist

-Quantify the spatiotemporal dynamics of objects in biological systems often requires the analysis of
+Quantifying the spatiotemporal dynamics of objects in biological systems often requires the analysis of

 diffuse concentration fields, such as fluorescent actin.
 In this project, we utilize a computer